Doximity Securities Litigation

 If you are a member of the Settlement Class, your rights will be affected and you may be eligible for a payment from the Settlement.
 The Settlement Class consists of:

-all persons who purchased or otherwise acquired Doximity common stock during the period from June 24, 2021 through August 8, 2023, inclusive (the “Class period”), and were damaged thereby.
+all persons who purchased or otherwise acquired Doximity common stock during the period from June 24, 2021 through August 8, 2023, inclusive (the “Class Period”), and were damaged thereby.

 Please read the Notice to fully understand your rights and options.
 Copies of the Notice and Claim Form can be found in the Case Documents list on the right of this page.
 You may also visit the case website, www.DoximitySecuritiesLitigation.com, for more information about the Settlement.

-To be eligible to receive a payment under the proposed Settlement, you must submit a Claim Form postmarked (if mailed) or submitted on-line by no later than July 16, 2026.
+To be eligible to receive a payment under the Settlement, you must submit a Claim Form postmarked (if mailed) or submitted on-line by no later than July 16, 2026.

-Payments to eligible claimants will be made only if the Court approves the Settlement and a plan of allocation, and only after any appeals are resolved, and after the completion of all claims processing.
+Payments to eligible claimants will be made only after the completion of all claims processing.
 Please be patient, as this process will take some time to complete.

-IMPORTANT DATES AND DEADLINES
+IMPORTANT DATE AND DEADLINE

-Claim Filing Deadline.
+July 16, 2026 Claim Filing Deadline.
 Claim Forms must be postmarked (if mailed) or submitted on-line no later than July 16, 2026.

 Background and History of the Litigation